 - Serrano or Jalapeno chilis – serrano chilis are the authentic choice, but they’re not always readily available for me.
 And since they’re a trip across town to another store, I most often use jalapenos.
 Another thing to consider is jalapenos aren’t as spicy as serrano chilis.
 So choose what works best for you because either chili flavor is fantastic!

-- Cilantro – freshly chopped cilantro adds tons of fresh flavor to this pico.
+- Fresh cilantro – freshly chopped cilantro adds tons of fresh flavor to this pico.
 And if you can find cilantro at the farmer’s market, definitely pick some up.
-Locally grown cilantro will blow you away with it’s incredible flavor!
+Locally grown cilantro will blow you away with its incredible flavor!

 - Lime juice – freshly squeezed is a must here because this recipe is all about fresh flavor.

-- Sea salt – just a touch of salt is what you need to bring out all the flavors of this salsa.
+- Sea salt – just a touch of salt is what you need to bring out all the salsa flavors.

 Tip: You’ll notice in the photos above the deep red color of the diced up cherry tomatoes which is a good sign.
 Color is a good indication of flavor!

-Mince the onion, jalapeno, and cilantro, and juice the lime.
+Step 3: Mince the onion, jalapeno, and chop the cilantro, and juice the lime.

-Add the minced onion, jalapeno, and cilantro to the cherry tomatoes along with the sea salt and tomato juice.
+Step 4: Add the minced onion, jalapeno, and cilantro to the cherry tomatoes, sea salt, and lime juice.

 - Chipotle Chicken (Chipotle Copycat)